geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yeah.
 Great.
 Definitely.
 Yeah.

 ##### **Chenyu** [[00:39:27](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2367)]
 So, overall, I think there are many things that can be further polished.
 I probably won't spend too much time on this.
 But so far it's pretty positive.
 And a lot of I feel between so there are codes that we want the very highest quality code with quality.
-And I know currently tiny grid several pieces doesn't hit really hit that.
+And I know currently tinygrad several pieces doesn't hit really hit that.
 And there are pieces of code that LLM can read.
 And I feel that's the.
 There are pieces of code.
 Even though we cannot really polish it to the perfect level, making it LLM readable is probably already a very good improvement.
 That's my current standard.

 ##### **Geohot** [[00:40:26](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2426)]
 Definitely finds very subtle bugs.